SpecFlowOSS/Getting-Started-Step-By-Step/index.rst

 ==================================================
 **Before you start**

-This guide is aimed at more technical users who are familiar with Visual Studio and have a basic understanding of C#.
+This guide is aimed at more technical users who are familiar with Visual Studio and/or JetBrains Rider and have a **basic understanding of C#**.

-You must also have Microsoft Visual Studio 2017 or later installed on your machine before you start this guide.
+The SpecFlow extension works with **Visual Studio 2017 or later** and **JetBrains Rider 2020.3.1 or later**.
+Depending on which guide you chose to follow, you must have one of these IDEs installed on your machine.

 If you don’t fall into the category of users mentioned above then we recommend you to `learn more about SpecFlow <https://go.specflow.org/a1h>`_ before pairing up with a more technical person and continuing this guide.